kenorb/katacoda-scenarios/corda-ansible-install/step6.md

-We are almost there.
 Now we need to solve the final dependencies.

 ## Task